Querobina Carvalho: Early life

-Querobina Costa Carvalho was born on 24 October 1959.
+Querobina Costa Carvalho was born on 24 October 1959 in Margão, Goa, which was then part of Portuguese India during the Portuguese Empire into a Goan Catholic family.
+She was born to Diogo Carvalho, a carpenter from the Goan town of Majorda, and Maria Raquel Aranja Fernandes, a homemaker.
 During her childhood, Carvalho enjoyed the zomnivhele khell, traditional street performances that formed a unique aspect of the Carnival festivities within her community.
 Diogo, Carvalho's father, was known for portraying tragic characters in the traditional folk performances that featured a group of actors called the Carvalho Brothers.

 This group included Diogo and his seven siblings.
 The Carvalho Brothers collaborated to present zomnivhele khell performances to the village community.
 Carvalho enjoyed observing her father's performances during these traditional theatrical presentations.
 In her early schooling years at St Aloysius High School in Majorda, when she was 8 years old, she participated in the school's annual day celebrations by singing a song.

-Carvalho's paternal uncle, Agnelo, had studied at the identical academic establishment as Carvalho.
-He this knew about the school's history and composed a song for his niece.
+Carvalho's paternal uncle, Agnelo, had studied at the identical academic establishment as she had.
+This gave him insight into the school's history, and he composed a song for his niece.
 The audience's appreciation for Carvalho's rendition was demonstrated through the celebratory burning of firecrackers.
 Carvalho's father expressed admiration for his daughter's musical skills by commenting, "Baien paik nanv haddlem," signifying the honor she had brought to him through her talents.

-Carvalho also collaborated with her uncle Agnelo, performing duets at village shows.
+In addition to solo performances, Carvalho also collaborated with her uncle Agnelo, performing duets at village shows.
 Agnelo composed melodies intended for the indigenous village festivals held in regions such as Majorda, Madel (Margao), Raia, Navelim, and Ambajim (Fatorda).
 Carvalho's skills as both a singer and actress later brought her fame with other tiatrists.
 Jose Mario Pereira from Majorda included Carvalho in his theatrical group after presenting a musical performance on All India Radio (AIR).
 Popular tiatrists such as A. M. Pacheco and Comedian Peter, who were affiliated with Pereira's ensemble, acknowledged Carvalho's skills while working together.